 #Where to swim

 Paros is also a lovely place to go for swimming!
 Alyki beach is amazingly clear and protected from the brisk Cycladic winds.
 Chrissi Akti’s winds, on the other hand, are perfect for water sports.
 If you like water sports, this will be one of your favorite beaches along with the famous Punta beach which has two schools for kite and windsurfing.
 In fact, Punta is probably one of the best places for such sports!
 One of the most famous beaches on Paros island is Livadia with its crystal-clear waters and fine golden sand.
 This beach is fully organized and offers plenty of options for its tourists.
 In Naoussa, you can find the sandy beach of Agioi Anargyroi.
 This beach is perfect for families.
 Last but not least, there is Kolympithres, which is a rather unique beach due to its granite rocks that create incredible scenery that you will remember.

 #What to eat

 Once in Paros, taste as much Parian cheese as you can!
-They are all simply delicious!
+It is one of the most delicious cheeses in Greece!
 And as you eat Parian cheeses, drink high-quality Parian wines along with them!
 Lastly, sweets such as pastelaries and zacharompaklavades will blow your mind!